 In January, 2022, she was named one of "Five Superintendents to Watch" nationally by "K-12 Dive."
 In February 2022, she was selected as a prestigious Children and Family Fellow by The Annie E. Casey Foundation.
 In the 21-month program, she and an elite group of national leaders from the public, nonprofit and for-profit sectors are receiving intensive executive leadership training to facilitate major system reforms and community change initiatives.

 Dr. Hardin-Bartley received the Distinguished Alumni award from two of her alma maters, Harris-Stowe State University, and the University of Missouri-St. Louis.
 In March 2019, she was honored with the New Superintendent of the Year for the St. Louis District award by the Missouri Association of School Administrators.

-Additionally in 2020, Dr. Hardin-Bartley received the 2020 Stellar Performer in Education Award at the St. Louis American Foundation’s Salute to Excellence in Education virtual gala on Oct.
-17 and on Nov.
-30, the ASAA recognized Dr. Hardin-Bartley for successfully completing the AASA National Superintendent Certification® (PDF).
+Additionally, in 2020, Dr. Hardin-Bartley received the 2020 Stellar Performer in Education Award by the St. Louis American Foundation.
+On Nov.
+30 2020, the ASAA recognized Dr. Hardin-Bartley for successfully completing the AASA National Superintendent Certification® (PDF).

 Recently published articles:

 - Repairing our trust in medicine amid COVID-19 (St. Louis American b - March 22, 2021)